kaelkropp/kaelkropp.github.io/_pages/about.md

 My dissertation examines the multilevel governance of disability support services in Canada, comparing how provincial institutions and intergovernmental relationships shape service delivery in British Columbia, Alberta, Ontario, and Québec.
 I focus on how these dynamics shape local oversight, funding arrangements, and service delivery outcomes in areas such as housing, employment, and community supports, using a mixed-methods approach that combines documentary analysis, budget data, and interviews with public servants, service providers, and advocates.

 I also maintain research agendas in municipal politics, focusing on local public administration and urban governance, as well as agencification and political appointments to agencies, boards, and commissions.
-My work has been published in the _Canadian Journal of Political Science_ and I regularly contribute to public policy consultations.
+My work has been published in the _Canadian Journal of Political Science_ and I regularly contribute to policy consultations and Canadian media.

 Outside of research, I am actively engaged in Alberta's disability non-profit sector, and serve on the Board of Directors of the [Canadian Political Science Association](https://cpsa-acsp.ca/about/).